 Health and wellness programs are a growing trend across all industries, and these are a key way companies can show they are invested in improving the lives of employees.

 Encourage employees to speak up when they have family obligations or are struggling to deal with busy travel schedules – this encourages a sense of trust and respect between employer and employee.

 This is just the beginning.
-There are many ways construction companies can appeal to millennials.
-If you have questions about how to implement any of these practices into your company, please feel free to contact Stephan Mann at email@example.com.
+There are many ways construction companies can appeal to Millennials.
+If you have questions about how to implement any of these practices into your company, please feel free to contact Stephen Mann at firstname.lastname@example.org.